 Adopt system caption settings

-From an activity, you can get the caption service from its Context
+From an activity, get the CaptioningManager service from the Context:

-You can then handle caption style changes by implementing CaptioningChangeListener
+Handle caption settings changes by implementing the CaptioningChangeListener class:

 if (captioningManager != null) {